 Finally, this coat did not belong to a visitor at Versailles but to a servant of the royal household.
 The red, white, and blue uniforms that were used by the members of the royal household at Versailles clearly stood out.
 Each livery consisted of a justaucorps (knee-length coat) of blue wool lined with red-dyed serge or silk worn over a waistcoat and breeches.
 The colors of the braids and matching buttons on the coat defined a person’s rank among the staff, which included pages, lackeys, coachmen, grooms, sweepers, and floor-waxers.

-I have a few other things that were featured in this exhibition that I’ll post next.
+I have a few other things that were featured in this exhibition that I’ll post soon.
 I simply wanted to give the beautiful fashions their own time to shine.
-My next article will feature a few of the famous visitors to the royal palace and some gifts they received.
+I will also share a few of the famous visitors to the royal palace and some gifts they received.
 If you haven’t yet subscribed to this blog, now is a good time.
 It’s a great way to make sure you don’t miss the next feature or any of my upcoming articles about some other cool museum exhibitions I’ve attended.

 Note : All the information provided with the images are taken from the placards written by the curators of this exhibition.